SamJakob/croupier/README.md

 Feel free to use or adapt this code as you want, though if you do, please credit me your README or something.

+## Dart API Documentation
+Auto-generated API documentation is available at: https://pub.dev/documentation/croupier/latest/

 ## Usage
+You can install it using the package on [pub.dev](https://pub.dev/packages/croupier) - by adding the latest version to your project's `pubspec.yaml` (instructions on the linked pub.dev page).

 A simple usage example:

 ```dart